 CONNECTIONS.
 Students will be able to acquire new information and reinforce their knowledge of other disciplines through the Spanish language.

 COMMUNITIES.
-Students will be able to use the Spanish language to participate in Hispanic communities at home and around the world.
+Students will be able to use the Spanish language to participate in Hispanic and Latinx communities at home and around the world.